Developing resilience in teachers and educators in South Africa

 No previous experience

-As Shape of Emotion is a learnt skill, it is not expected that everyone will find success the first time round.
+As Shape of Emotion is a learnt skill, it is not expected that everyone will find success in using it the first time round.
 The results, however, were indicative of the versatility of Shape of Emotion.

 None of the participants had any previous experience of Shape of Emotion.
 The process does require focus and concentration and preferably a quiet environment.
 The noise, heat and possibly the language barrier could have an inhibitor for some.
 Many of the educators could only speak Zulu and we were presenting in English with occasional translation.
 Despite this, most participants engaged openly, with curiosity and lightness.